greenvisionmedia/wf-cms-test/README.md

   - A product template page
   - A copy of that template page with no CMS

 There's one collection in the project called 'Products' that I used top populate the CMS collection list.
-There are your standard data links, a heading linked to 'Name', a paragraph linked to 'Price', an image linked to 'Image' There are also HTML embed elements that include CMS data, based on [this](https://university.webflow.com/lesson/use-collection-fields-in-custom-code-embeds).
+There are your standard data links, a heading linked to 'Name', a paragraph linked to 'Price', an image linked to 'Image'.
+There are also HTML embed elements that include CMS data, based on [this](https://university.webflow.com/lesson/use-collection-fields-in-custom-code-embeds).

 I exported the code, it's in the folder called `gv-cms-test.webflow`.

-I also duplicated the project, ran the Udesly extension on it, and exported the code; that's in the folder called ` gv-udesly-test.webflow`.
+I also duplicated the project, ran the Udesly extension on it, and exported the code; that's in the folder called `gv-udesly-test.webflow`.

+I ran THAT code through the udesly app, and got the resulting .zip, it's in the folder called `gv-udesly-test`